it3xl/convention-over-git/README.md

 It is proven and tested solution.

-Consider to use more advanced [git-sinc](https://github.com/it3xl/git-sync) solution.
+Consider to use [git-sinc](https://github.com/it3xl/git-sync), the next generation of the remote Git repositories synchronization solution.

 This approach uses well-known Git tools.
 It is because Git has an innate ability to do this.
 All we need to add is some convention.